asrin475/HP-290-G1-MiniTower-Hackingtosh/README.md

 - Bigsur 11.2.3
 - Monterey 12.3.1 (Build 21E258)
-> had a black screen issue with booting the installer - adding device-id to the iGPU solved it.
+> had a black screen issue with booting the installer - adding device-id and framebuffer-type (00 08 00 00 - HDMI) to the iGPU solved it.

 ### BIOS Setup